 Currently, Riverfront Stadium plays host to the Waterloo Bucks of the Northwoods League.
 The Northwoods League is a collegiate summer baseball league, comprised of 18 teams.
 Players must have college eligibility remaining to play and the league uses wooden bats.

 As of the 2015 season, the team is under new ownership, having been bought by the ownership of Midwest League member, the Cedar Rapids Kernels.
 Bucks Assistant General Manager Clayton Grandquist said one of the primary focuses under new ownership is to improve the fan experience at Riverfront Stadium.
 Having seen games at the stadium in both 2014 and 2015, the team has definitely taken a positive step forward in that very thing.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-There are two concessions stands, one on the 3rd base side and one on the 1st base side.
+There are two concessions stands, one on the third base side and one on the first base side.
 They are on the back side of the seating bowl, out of view of the field.
 A decent amount of traditional ballpark fare is available at generally reasonable prices.

 Among the highlights is the fry helmet ($9).
 This concoction of all things fried is served in a helmet and if this is your thing, you can't go wrong.
-The helmet nachos ($7.50) were quite popular as well.
-Among the other items available are: hot dogs, brats, burgers, walking tacos, pizza, veggie burgers, and you typical snacks, most ranging from $3-$5.
+The helmet nachos ($7.50) are quite popular as well.
+Among the other items available are: hot dogs, brats, burgers, walking tacos, pizza, veggie burgers, and your typical snacks, most ranging from $3-$5.

 Pepsi products are the soda choices with your best bet being the 32 oz.
 Bucks cup for $3.50.